dinkotom/wmstools/README.md

 While any Linux distribution can be used, the following is applicable for Debian Linux.

 ### Server and Agents
-`sudo apt-get install ruby ruby-dev g++ subversion curl make libssl-dev sqlite3 rake libmysqlclient-dev` `sudo gem install bundler do_mysql`
+`sudo apt-get install ruby ruby-dev g++ subversion curl make libssl-dev sqlite3 rake libmysqlclient-dev libsqlite3-dev`

+`sudo gem install bundler do_mysql do_sqlie3`

 ### Database
 `sudo apt-get install mysql-server mysql-client libmysqlclient-dev`